Everything You Need to Know About Ocean Shipping

 Lack of Visibility and Communication

 Lack of real-time visibility and proper communication leads to challenges in tracking cargo.
-This makes it hard to give accurate information on the location of the ship.
+This makes it hard to give accurate information on the ship's location.
+This also impacts the transmission of information in cases where unexpected events happen.

 Types of Ocean Shipping